rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 ..  _create_afp_share:

-Creating an AFP share
+Creating an AFP Share
 ---------------------

-In order to establish an AFP share it is first necessary to have a pre-configured storage pool, a Share of this pool, and a Rockstor user to authenticate against this Share.
+In order to establish an AFP share it is first necessary to have a pre-configured storage Pool, a share of this pool or part there of, and a Rockstor user to authenticate against this Share.
 Finally the Share must be exported via the AFP method.
 The following list details a suggested order and gives links to the documentation on each of these steps.